DieselNet.com. Copyright © Ecopoint Inc. Revision 2016.12

 Diesel particulate matter, as specified by US EPA procedures, is determined by gravimetric analysis from a PM sample obtained by filtering diluted diesel exhaust at a temperature of 47°C ± 5°C. Similar sampling temperatures are specified by a number of other standards and regulations worldwide.
 The required cooling effect is typically achieved with laboratory dilution ratios in the range 3:1 - 20:1.
 Devices which are used in the laboratory to produce the mixture of air with diesel exhaust gas are known as dilution tunnels.
 The intention of this procedure is to simulate conditions at which diesel particulates are released from vehicles into the atmosphere.
 The substance which is sampled and regulated is supposed to correspond to diesel soot which is suspended in the ambient air.
 The high-efficiency filters which are used for laboratory PM sampling capture solid particles, as well as liquid droplets, or mist, which condense from exhaust gases during the dilution process.
 In effect, the definition of PM extends to “any matter”—all solid and liquid material (condensate)—present in the diluted and cooled diesel exhaust.
 It should be emphasized that this definition of diesel particulates is to a large degree arbitrary.
-Since the atmospheric dilution ratios of PM (about 500-1000) are much higher than those used in laboratory dilution tunnels, the simulation of the atmospheric dilution is far from perfect .
+Since the atmospheric dilution ratios of PM—often in the range of 500 to 1000—are much higher than those used in laboratory dilution tunnels, the simulation of atmospheric dilution is far from perfect .